 If you want to run a legit online business where you’re the expert, you need your own website.

-It was moving from Etsy to my own website when I found that websites were just as fun to make as earrings, but with a much larger profit margin.
-It was then where I found a place where I could use my web skills to help other creatives also get off of Etsy and into their own brand home (aka website).
+It was moving from Etsy to my own site when I found that websites were just as fun to make as earrings, but with a much larger profit margin.
+It was then where I found a place where I could use my web skills to help other creatives also get off of Etsy and into their own online home.

 And it was at the end of my career selling jewelry on Etsy that I found that as a creative, I get to make money doing what I love.
 And sometimes that means going in a new direction.

-My years selling jewelry on Etsy were formative for understanding how business works online.
+My years of jewelry sales on Etsy were formative for understanding how business works online.
 I learned a ton about myself, and about how I could help others build online businesses, too.

 Every step you make on your creative path is important.
 Even if it feels it doesn’t make sense now, learn the lessons and continue to move forward.
 Be consistent, stand apart, lean on your community.
 And move forward.